 Dan the Man

-“Dan exudes positivity, confidence, and really was the reason we fell for this colorful, emerging location.
-Dan made us feel safe, has a passion for animals, loves his country and has interesting insight on its current affairs.
-Thank you Follow Alice and Dan for this incredible experience!”
+“Dan exudes positivity, confidence, and really was the reason we fell for this colourful, emerging location.
+He made us feel safe and has a passion for animals.
+And he loves his country and has interesting insights on its current affairs.”

 Ready to take the plunge?